egidiosalinaro/scherzo-music-platform/README.md

 ### :joystick: Usage

 You can sign up / sign in using email and other methods (more coming soon).
-Some features are for premium users only.
+Some features are for premium users only (_during this test period, you can use a fake 4242424242424242 card to subscribe_).

 - _<ins>Your Library</ins>_: a list of songs uploaded by you.
 Add more using the **+** button